-- The authority for cities and towns that do not have cable franchise fees to implement them. - Legislation or administrative action to bring telecommunications technology to rural areas. - Allowing municipalities the ability to enforce Federal Communication Commission (FCC) customer service standards or the local amending of those standards, and complaint mediation with regards to cable and video services. - The authority to interrupt cable programming in order to warn citizens about emergency conditions. - Clarification of laws regarding the provision of Public, Educational and Governmental (PEG) cable access channels.
+- The authority for cities and towns that do not have cable franchise fees to implement them. - Legislation or administrative action to bring telecommunications technology to rural areas including allowing municipalities to expand broadband services outside of municipal boundaries - Allowing municipalities the ability to enforce Federal Communication Commission (FCC) customer service standards or the local amending of those standards, and complaint mediation with regards to cable and video services. - The authority to interrupt cable programming in order to warn citizens about emergency conditions. - Clarification of laws regarding the provision of Public, Educational and Governmental (PEG) cable access channels.